cohesity/cohesity-ansible-role/docs/tasks/view.md

 Use this task to create, update and delete a Cohesity view.

 #### How It Works
-- The task checks if a view with given name already exists, if it exists it updates the existing view when state is **present** and deletes the view when the state is **absent**
+- The task checks if a view with given name already exists.
+If it exists, it updates the existing view when state is **present** and deletes the view when the state is **absent**
-- The task creates a view when the state is **present** and a view with given name doesn't exist.
+- The task creates a view if the state is **present** and a view with the given name doesn't exist.

 ### Requirements
 [top](#task-cohesity-view-management)